agombolay/ribose-map/README.md

 ## Modules
 1. **Alignment** Output: BAM file of read alignments and log file with alignment statistics

-2. **Coordinate**: Calculates single-nucleotide genomic coordinates of rNMPs based on aligned reads for any currently available rNMP sequencing technique: ribose-seq, emRiboSeq, RHII-HydEn-seq, Alk-HydEn-seq, and Pu-seq
-   * Output: BED file of rNMP genomic coordinates and TAB files of rNMP counts
+2. **Coordinate** Output: BED file of rNMP genomic coordinates and TAB files of rNMP counts

 3. **Composition** Output: TXT files of counts and normalized perecentages for r[A, C, G, U] and barcharts results